acieroid/wassail/README.md

 The web interface can be used to generate CFGs, call graphs, and run a naive taint analysis.
 It currently cannot perform any relational analysis, as it requires Apron which can't be compiled to JavaScript.

+!!!
+The web interface needs to be refreshed and currently does not work.

 ```sh
 make js
 ```